chrisluedtke/pyflashcards/pyflashcards/cards/15 Neural Networks.md

 What is **gradient descent**, and how is it used in neural networks?

 ## a
 **Gradeint descent** is a method of optimizing the weights of neural networks.
-By computing the derivative of each neuron's functions (activation function and weight multiplication), we **back-progagate** our predition errors to determine how errors relate to the weights of each neuron.
+By computing the derivative of each neuron's functions (activation function and weight multiplication), we **back-progagate** our prediction errors to determine how errors relate to the weights of each neuron.
 We use this information to tweak those weights in the right direction based on a **learning rate**.

 ---